afreeda-m/todo-list-js-exercise/README.md

 #Todo List JS Exercise

-This very short LHL (Lighthouse Labs) activity focuses on working with arrays.
+This very short LHL (Lighthouse Labs) activity focuses on working with Objects and methods.